-This episode meets twins Sana and Mona Ali – co-founders of the broking company Property Twins – whose extensive financial experience in the corporate world led them to venture into the property and start their own business sharing their success!
+This episode meets twins Sana and Mona Ali - co-founders of the broking company Property Twins - whose extensive financial experience in the corporate world led them to buy and venture into the property and start their own business sharing their success!

 Be inspired as this dynamic duo shares how dreams of owning their own home began their investing careers and led to the creation of their multi-million dollar portfolio!

 -Sana and Mona Ali

 Sana and Mona are the co-founders of a mortgage broking company called Property Twins.
 Both left the corporate world to start their business earlier this year.
 However, their business hasn’t been the first time that they’ve worked together.

 We were working both in finance actually, I was in finance the whole time being an accountant.

 I have an IT background so I worked for about seven years in the IT division before moving into finance so we were literally on the same floor.